 Bilaspur is the second largest and third most populous district of Chattisgarh.
 It is the hub of electric power generation in India.
 Bilaspur is one of the places which generates highest revenues through railways.
 Chhattisgarh State High Court is situated here.

 Along with Bhilai, Raipur, Korba and Raigarh, Bilaspur adds to the manufacture of steel in our country.
 Other than the industrial sector, there are many other things that Bilaspur harbours.
-Mango, Samosa, Kosa Silk Saris, aromatic Doobraj rice are some of them.
+Mango, samosa, Kosa silk saris and the aromatic Doobraj rice are some of them.
 Saris from this region are rich and varied in colour.
 These hand woven saris reflect the colourful culture of Bilaspur.

-Various archeological sites and temples in Bilaspur attract tourists from all over the world.
+Various archaeological sites and temples in Bilaspur attract tourists from all over the world.
 Achanakmar Wildlife sanctuary is one of the renowned eco tourism spots in Chhattisgarh.
-Hasdev Bango Dam is 105km from Bilaspur.
+Hasdev Bango Dam is 105 km from Bilaspur.
 Malhar and Ratanpur are the centres of archaeology.

-Kabir Chobutara at a distance of 41km from Bilaspur is a hub for mahatmas and saints.
-Bilaspur is situated on the banks of Apra is the main river.
+Kabir Chobutara at a distance of 41 km from Bilaspur is a hub for mahatmas and saints.
+Bilaspur is situated on the banks of Apra river.
 Leelagar and Maniyari are other small rivers of the district.
 Sonmuda is another tourist attraction which gives a panoramic view of valleys, hills and forest.
 River Sone originated from Sonmuda.

-Best Time to Visit Bilaspur
+Best Time To Visit Bilaspur

 Weather conditions in Bilaspur are monsoon and continental type.
 Summers are extreme and winters are pleasant while rainfall in this region is affected by various reasons.

 How To Reach Bilaspur